Vangaichungpao railway station

 Vangaichungpao railway station is a newly commissioned railway station in Tamenglong district, Manipur.
 Its code is VNGP.
 It serve Vangaichunpao a village present in west Tamenglong sub-division of Tamenglong District.
 The station consists of two platforms.
-This station is directly connected to Agartala, Silchar and other parts of Manipur.
+This station is directly connected to Jiribam, Silchar and Agartala.
+It is planned to extend it into Manipur.

+The railway station was originally named "Dholakhal railway station", which was a misnomer.
+The Kuki Inpi of the region urged the Indian Railways to name it after Vangaichungpao as it is within the jurisdiction of that village.

+The main Vangaichungpao village is however at a higher elevation on the Vangaitang range.
+There is a smaller settlement near the railway station that has been called "Vangaichungpao Part II".

+The nearest large village to the station is Leishabithol.